Study and Research - what we can offer

-As an infrastructural science partner, the German National Library provides an extensive range of services for science and research.
-DNBLab, for example, with its multitude of tools, open access data and resources, is the main point of contact for anyone interested in text and data mining.
+The German National Library provides an extensive range of services for science and research.
 The Scientific Service provides support at all stages of the research process for researchers whose projects involve DNB holdings.
+DNBLab with its multitude of tools, open access data and resources, is the main infrastructural access point for anyone interested in text and data mining.
 The DH call and DH fellowships support innovative research ideas in the digital humanities.
 Our aim with these is to secure Germany's archived cultural heritage a dynamic place in society.

 Access to digital collections